 We'd like to introduce you to the APAC crew

-ÀNGELS OLIVA GIRBAU, President
+ÀNGELS OLIVA GIRBAU, PresidenT

-USOA SOL AZPILICUETA, vice-president
+USOA SOL AZPILICUETA, vice-presidenT

-Usoa is a secondary English teacher and the Head of the English Department at Sant Gregori School in Barcelona.
+Usoa is a secondary school English teacher and the Head of the English Department at Sant Gregori School in Barcelona.
 She graduated in Translation and Interpreting from UPF in 2003 and she got her Diploma in English Teaching (DELTA) from International House Barcelona in 2008.
 She is particularly interested in the psychology of teenagers and believes in the use of ICT to motivate students and to help them in their learning.
 She's a keen wiki user and the administrator of www.santgregorienglish.pbworks.com, winner of the John McDowell-British Council award in 2013.
-She's also a teacher trainer, a materials writer.
+She's also a teacher trainer, and a materials writer.